Klemet/Calibration_PnET_DIVERSE/README.md

 - Install Docker Desktop on your computer (https://www.docker.com/products/docker-desktop/) or simply install Docker if you are using Linux.
 - Clone or download the contents of this repository on your computer.
-- Go to the folder Clean_Docker_LANDIS-II_7_AllExtensions_PnETCalibration in a terminal where you can call Docker (e.g. Windows Powershell)
+- Go to the folder `Clean_Docker_LANDIS-II_7_AllExtensions_PnETCalibration` in a terminal where you can call Docker (e.g. Windows Powershell)
 - Use `docker build -t landis_ii_v7_calibration_pnet ./` to build the docker image.
 This image contains everything needed to re-do the calibration I've done here in a replicable way (including Jupyter lab to see read and act on the Jupyter notebook), and of course, LANDIS-II.
 The `Dockerfile` file contain all of the commands used to build the image, and comments about what versions of the LANDIS-II extensions are installed.
 - Once the build is over, run `docker run -it -p 8888:8888 --mount type=bind,src="<CALIBRATION_FOLDER_PATH>",dst=/calibrationFolder landis_ii_v7_calibration_pnet` to open an interactive session with docker.
-Replace <CALIBRATION_FOLDER_PATH> with the full path to where the folder `Calibration_PnET_DIVERSE` is on your computer.
+Replace `<CALIBRATION_FOLDER_PATH>` with the full path to where the folder `Calibration_PnET_DIVERSE` is on your computer.
 - Jupyter lab will automatically launch when launching the container.
 Simply click on the URL that it gives you (that will look like http://127.0.0.1:8888/lab?token=<LONG TOKEN>) or copy/paste it in your favorite web browser.
-- In Jupyter lab, use the navigation pannel on the left to go to /calibrationFolder to open the Jupyter notebook corresponding to the calibration you are interested in.
+- In Jupyter lab, use the navigation pannel on the left to go to `/calibrationFolder` to open the Jupyter notebook corresponding to the calibration you are interested in.
 You can normally run every cell without any compatibility issue from here.
 You can also find some `.jupyterlab-workspace` files that will contain a whole workspace that can make things more confortable/more similar to what I used in the calibration process.
 - If you are using these files for your own calibration process, and if you need to add/update Python packages to the docker image to use them in the notebook, you can quit the jupyter lab instance and use `pip` to install them.
 However, these will be temporary.
 Editing the `Dockerfile` to add the `pip install ...` commands you need at the end and then re-building the image will make things permanent.
-- You can load the Jupyter workspace I used with the file CalibrationPnET.jupyterlab-workspace.